Who Is Responsible For Buying Ppe

 Here's something important to understand about PPE purchasing: it's not just about money.
 It's about creating a system that can respond to both everyday needs and emergency situations.

 The reason we don't have a single buyer of all PPE is because specialization matters.
 Hospitals know what they need for patient care.
-Worth adding: government agencies know how to mobilize resources at scale.
+In real terms, government agencies know how to mobilize resources at scale.
 Private companies understand their specific workplace hazards.

 Frequently Asked Questions